ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 * 4 IOPS/GB - Encrypted.
 Storage tier with a maximum throughput of 4 IOPS/GB.
 * 2 IOPS/GB - Encrypted.
 Storage tier with a maximum throughput of 2 IOPS/GB.
 * 0.25 IOPS/GB - Encrypted.
 Storage tier with a maximum throughput of 0.25 IOPS/GB.
-* VSAN - Encrypted.
+* vSAN - Encrypted.
 No IOPS limitation.

 For more information about the VM encryption limitations for VMware Cloud Director 10.3, see [Enabling VM encryption on storage policies of an Organization virtual data center](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80F58C1D-A97E-43FE-8E41-E9242A1D2332.html){: external}.

 The encryption storage policies do not currently work with VM customizations.
 IBM is working closely with VMware to resolve this issue in a future release.
 In the meantime, you can use encryption storage policies after a VM is deployed and customized by using the unencrypted storage policies.
 For more information, see [Changing the general properties of a virtual machine](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-change-properties).
 {: note}

+#### Standard-Catalog storage policy
+{: #shared_overview-specs-storage-standard-catalog}

+Select the Standard-Catalog storage policy to upload vApp templates and any media to your catalog.
+The Standard-Catalog storage policy does not deploy vApps and VMs, is unencrypted, and has no IOPS restrictions.

+The Standard-Catalog storage policy always spans all virtual data centers in the region so you can access media files from any virtual data center regardless of the data center zone.

 ### Maximum disk size
 {: #shared_overview-specs-disk-size}

-* The maximum disk size is 16 TBs per disk for 0.25 IOPS / GB, 2 IOPS/GB, 4 IOPS/GB, Standard, and VSAN storage policies.
+* The maximum disk size is 16 TBs per disk for the 0.25 IOPS / GB, 2 IOPS/GB, 4 IOPS/GB, 10 IOPs / GB, and Standard storage policies.
-* The maximum disk size is 4 TBs per disk for the 10 IOPs / GB storage policy.
+* The maximum disk size is 62 TBs per disk for the vSAN storage policy.

 ### Maximum host capacity
 {: #shared_overview-specs-capacity}